ckeditor/ckeditor5/docs/installation/integrations/angular.md

 	</a>
 </p>

-CKEditor 5 consists of the {@link installation/getting-started/predefined-builds ready-to-use editor builds} and the {@link framework/index CKEditor 5 Framework} upon which the builds are based.
+CKEditor&nbsp;5 consists of the {@link installation/getting-started/predefined-builds ready-to-use editor builds} and the {@link framework/index CKEditor&nbsp;5 Framework} upon which the builds are based.

-Currently, the CKEditor 5 component for Angular supports integrating CKEditor 5 only via builds.
-Integrating {@link installation/advanced/integrating-from-source-webpack CKEditor 5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).
+Currently, the CKEditor&nbsp;5 component for Angular supports integrating CKEditor&nbsp;5 only via builds.
+Integrating {@link installation/advanced/integrating-from-source-webpack CKEditor&nbsp;5 built from source} is not possible yet due to the lack of ability to [adjust webpack configuration in `angular-cli`](https://github.com/angular/angular-cli/issues/10618).

 <info-box>
-	While there is no support to integrate CKEditor 5 from source yet, you can still {@link installation/getting-started/quick-start-other#customizing-a-build create a custom build of CKEditor 5} and include it in your Angular application.
+	While there is no support to integrate CKEditor&nbsp;5 from source yet, you can still {@link installation/getting-started/quick-start-other#customizing-builds create a custom build of CKEditor&nbsp;5} and include it in your Angular application.
 </info-box>

 <info-box hint>
-	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor 5.
+	Starting from version 6.0.0 of this package, you can use native type definitions provided by CKEditor&nbsp;5.
 Check the details about {@link installation/working-with-typescript TypeScript support}.
 </info-box>

 ## Supported Angular versions